tttapa/Control-Surface/doc/Library documentation.md

 This function disables the bank functionality that was set up with the bank function.
 The controller and channel will be ones that were defined during instance creation, regardless of the state of the switch.
 The pin of the switch defined in the bank function will be set as an input without pull-up resistor again.

+`map(int (*function)(int));`

+This function allows you to have more control over the mapping between the raw analog input value, and the value that is sent over MIDI.

+**function** is a pointer to a function that takes an int as an argument (this is the analog value, between 0 and 1023) and returns an int (this is the new analog value, that will be sent over MIDI, it's a number between 0 and 1023 as well).
+You can use a normal function, or a lambda expression (anonymous function).

 ### Constants

 None.